core-wg/resource-directory/draft-ietf-core-resource-directory.md

 constrained web servers is specified by the CoRE Link Format
 {{RFC6690}}.
 However, {{RFC6690}} only describes how to discover resources from the web server that hosts them by querying `/.well-known/core`.
-In many M2M scenarios, direct discovery of resources is not practical due to sleeping nodes, disperse networks, or networks where multicast traffic is inefficient.
+In many constrained scenarios, direct discovery of resources is not practical due to sleeping nodes, disperse networks, or networks where multicast traffic is inefficient.
 These problems can be solved by employing an entity called a Resource Directory (RD), which contains information about resources held on